 Providing a Unified Voice

-Active engagement in the public policy process is part of Texas Health's social responsibility.
-Government Affairs and Advocacy provides a unified voice for Texas Health at the federal, state, and local levels by:
+Government Affairs and Advocacy provides a unified voice for Texas Health at the federal, state and local levels of government by:

-- Engaging our leaders, employees, clinicians, trustees and community partners in developing and advancing Texas Health's public policy agenda.
+- Engaging our leaders, employees, clinicians, trustees and community associates in developing and advancing Texas Health's federal and state public policy priorities.

 - Conducting hospital site visits and coordinating advocacy events with policymakers.